 19. Do I encourage mentorships, trainings, or extra tutelage for any new Black dancers in my scene?
 Do you offer any financial sponsorship for African American students to attend your events or participate in other events?

 We have quietly offered mentorship to many Black dancers over recent years.
 It’s been part of our work and continues in many parts of our community.
-In 2021 we will be launching a Swing Patrol Scholarship programme in both Australia and the United Kingdom, to promote diversity in our dance communities.

 20. Am I willing to accept and embrace change even though it may change how I originally experienced the Lindy Hop community?